-Corticosteroids decrease the metabolism of the anti-inflammatory compound arachidonic acid and reduce the synthesis of pro-inflammatory prostaglandins and leukotrienes.
-In addition, they increase the number and responsiveness of beta-adrenergic receptors.
+Corticosteroids suppress the cytokine generation, recruitment of airway eosinophils, and release of inflammatory mediators.
 Corticosteroids block late-phase reaction to allergens, reduce airway hyperresponsiveness, and inhibit inflammatory cell migration and activation.
 Because systemic corticosteroids have a high incidence of adverse reactions, inhaled corticosteroids are preferred for maintenance therapy of asthma.

 Advair is a combination product containing a long-acting beta2-agonist, salmeterol DPI (Serevent) and a corticosteroid, fluticasone.
-Symbicort, is a combination product also containing a long-acting beta2-agonist, formoterol MDI (Foradil®) and a corticosteroid, budesonide.
+Symbicort is a combination product also containing a long-acting beta2-agonist, formoterol MDI (Foradil®) and a corticosteroid, budesonide.
 Both selectively bind to the beta2-receptors in the bronchial smooth muscle, leading to bronchial relaxation and a decrease in the release of mediators of immediate hypersensitivity from mast cells.